eclifford/cuked/README.md

 # Cuked
 [![Build Status](https://travis-ci.org/eclifford/cuked.svg?branch=master)](https://travis-ci.org/eclifford/cuked) ![](https://david-dm.org/eclifford/cuked.svg)

-> Cuked is an automated testing framework combining the power of CucumberJS, PhantomJS, Saucelabs, WD and Chai to make writing tests fun and easy.
+> Cuked is an automated testing framework combining the power of CucumberJS, PhantomJS, Saucelabs, Webdriver.io and Chai to make writing tests fun and easy.

 Cuked is an alternative to monolithic testing frameworks that trap you into proprietary abstractions and API's.
-Cuked is purpose built to allow you to get the most out the best existing tools by synergizing them together in one easy to use package.
+Cuked is built from the ground to synergize CucumberJS with the other industry standard tools you know and love.

 ## Features

-- Write your feature specs and step definitions with CucumberJS
+- Write your feature specs and step definitions with [CucumberJS](https://github.com/cucumber/cucumber-js)
-- Use the powerful WD fluent chain-able API for composable test executions
+- Use the powerful [Webdriver.io](http://webdriver.io/) fluent chain-able API for composable test executions
-- Write your assertions beautifully in a human readable format using the power of Chai
+- Write your assertions beautifully in a human readable format using the power of [Chai](http://chaijs.com/)
 - Leverage the power of PhantomJS, Selenium, SauceLabs for seamless integration between optimized local development and full continuous integration support.